• Skip to primary navigation

 How to make rasam in your Instant Pot

 Here’s what you need to know about tomato rasam – there is no set recipe, and every South Indian home has its own version.
-Since we hail from Karnataka, this version is similar to the rasam or saaru that you’ll find in Udupi restaurants.
+Since we hail from Karnataka, this version resembles the rasam or saaru you’ll find in Udupi restaurants.

 If you don’t have certain ingredients, like tamarind, don’t let that stop you from making this dish.
 I have shared easily available substitutions below.